 The Government would also make a co-contribution of 50% of the total contribution, or Rs.
-1000 per annum, whichever is lower, to all eligible subscribers who had joined between June 2015 and December 2015 for a period of 5 years i.e., for financial years 2015-16 to 2019-20.
-To avail this additional contribution from the government, the subscribers should not be part of any other statutory social security schemes (For eg: Employee’s provident fund), or should not be paying income taxes.
+1000 per annum, whichever is lower, to all the subscribers who are not a part of any other statutory social security schemes (For eg: Employee’s provident fund), or should not be paying income taxes.

-To avail benefits from the Atal Pension Yojana, you must fulfill the below requirements:
+To avail of benefits from the Atal Pension Yojana, you must fulfill the below requirements:

 - Must be a citizen of India.